Bear Grylls Shares His Life-Threatening Allergic Reaction On His Show, ‘Treasure Island’

 — The Scouts (@UKScouting) September 7, 2019

-Luckily the EpiPen was on hand, as Grylls had a much milder reaction to a bee sting once before while shooting Born Survivor in Baja, California while foraging for honey in 2016.
-Before then, the military-trained survivalist had no idea he was allergic to the bees.
+Luckily the EpiPen was on hand, as Grylls had a much milder reaction to a bee sting once before while shooting Born Survivor in Baja, California, while foraging for honey in 2016.
+Before then, the military-trained survivalist had no idea he was allergic to bees.

 Doctors warn that just because you have had a mild reaction in the past, that doesn’t mean that you will continue to have the same symptoms in the future.
 They warn that anaphylaxis can be fatal.
 Symptoms to watch for are: